 After a restful night, borrow a pair of hotel’s complimentary wellies and enjoy a jaunt in the great outdoors, before returning for a leisurely lunch or Champagne afternoon tea.
 And of course, make sure to book dinner in the hotel’s impressive restaurant.

-Artist Residence Oxfordshire is a brand new hotel located just on the edge of the Cotswolds near Witney.
+Artist Residence Oxfordshire is located just on the edge of the Cotswolds near Witney.
 The country pub and restaurant has just five rooms, making it the perfect choice for couples planning a romantic rural retreat.

 The 16th century farmhouse has been given a new lease of life, with the bedrooms decorated in an English bohemian style that definitely adds a bit of cool to the idea of a traditional Cotswold bolthole.
 The pub offers a cosy spot for all-day dining, while the intimate dining space is crying out for date night dinners.

 Wednesday 09 January 2019

 Now that January’s nearly done and dusted, there’s so much to look forward to this February.
 From foodie feasts...